Respiratory Syncytial Virus (RSV) in Children

 Turning blue around the lips and fingertips

 The symptoms of RSV can seem like other health conditions.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+Make sure your child sees their healthcare provider for a diagnosis.

 How is RSV diagnosed in a child?

 The healthcare provider will ask about your child’s symptoms and health history.
-He or she may also ask about any recent illness in your family or other children in childcare or school.
-He or she will give your child a physical exam.
+They may also ask about any recent illness in your family or other children in childcare or school.
+They will give your child a physical exam.
 Your child may also have tests, such as a nasal swab or wash.
 This is a painless test to look for the virus in fluid from the nose.

 How is RSV treated in a child?